ht96817/pinteresting/README.md

 # One Month Rails

-This is the saample app for pinteresting.
+This is the sample app for pinteresting.